sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/references/indexers.md

 #### lsif-clang

-- Supports projects using with make, cmake and Bazel in their build tooling.
+- Supports all build systems.
-- lsif-clang sometimes outputs nonsensical data when trying to index template usages or definitions.
+- lsif-clang sometimes fails to correctly index templates and macros.
-- C/C++ build system ecosystem is extremely fragmented and difficult to support out of the box.
-We have decided that integrated build tool support will not be a short-term goal of lsif-clang.
+- It is not on our roadmap to support autoindexing for C/C++ repositories due to tooling ecosystem fragmentation.

 #### lsif-java